BigJk/end_of_eden/README.md

 Lua is used to define artifacts, cards, enemies and everything else that is dynamic in the game.
 This makes End of Eden easily extendable. **Modding support coming soon!**

-- The lua code tries to conform to the [luarocks style guide](https://github.com/luarocks/lua-style-guide).
-- The [luafun](https://github.com/luafun/luafun) functional library is available by default to provide functions like ``map``, ``filter``, etc. which are very helpful.
-Check the [luafun docs](https://luafun.github.io/index.html) for more information.
-- See ``./assets/scripts`` for the scripts of the base game.
 - See [Lua Documentation](docs/LUA_DOCS.md)

 # Credits